Compare SMSF rates online

-However, there are a couple of reasons that your SMSF term deposit might earn more interest than other term deposits.
-The first of these is that many fund members choose to invest in a term deposit years before their retirement.
-Because the interest rate offer tends to go up as the term gets longer, you might find that you can grab a higher interest rate than you might if, say, you only wanted to invest in a term deposit for one year.
+- Longer term: Many fund members choose to invest in a term deposit years before their retirement.
+Because the interest rate offer tends to go up as the term gets longer, you might find that you can access a higher interest rate if you were locking away your money for, say, 10 years, as opposed to one year.

 How do I get the most out of my SMSF term deposit?

 As with many investment products, one important way to reap the benefits of your SMSF term deposit is to find a competitive interest rate.
 The interest rate of your deposit won’t change for the duration of your term, so you want to be sure you’re getting the best deal, especially if you’re locking away your money for an extended period.
 To get the best fixed rate, compare all SMSF term deposit providers and choose the best rate for the term you want to invest.